RobsRepo/Organize-Pics-Vids-and-Sync-Them/README.md

 - Once all of the files have been synchronized over a csv log report will be produced that indicates whether or not the file got copied, the original file path and the destination file path.

 ##To Run the Organize Script:
-Inside config.properties, under "[Move_Config]", make sure you have the following 4 properties filled out correctly.
+Inside config.properties, under "[Move_Config]", make sure you have the following properties filled out correctly.
+- deviceName="This represents the device.
+IE: Brody's iphone, Bobby's iphone6, etc"
+- ommitTimeDeviceFlag="Set this to False if you want the timestamp and the device name inside the name of your new file, True otherwise"
 - directory="This represents the root directory to where your pictures and videos are"
 - videoDirectory="Where you would like to have your videos stored"
 - picturesDirectory="Where you would like to have your pictures stored"